MY CHILD HAS AUTISM, DOES HE NEED SPEECH THERAPY?

 Speech Therapy For A Child With Autism

 With such a wide range of symptoms and experiences on the Autism Disorder Spectrum, an important first step for a speech and language pathologist is to conduct an initial assessment.
+Click here to make an appointment with us for an initial assessment and get an instant appointment confirmation.

 Following an assessment, treatment approaches may include, but are not limited to, enhancing language abilities, as well as perspective taking and social thinking ® skills.
 Speech and Language Pathologists (SLPs) help with one of the biggest challenges experienced by individuals with Autism Spectrum Disorders – social communication and social-emotional learning.
 For instance, helping children to use language meaningfully to interact with friends, initiating and sustaining a topic conversation, or recounting a narrative.
 SLPs can help patients to express their feelings and thoughts, as well as likes and dislikes.
 In turn, these skills help to form and build friendships, strengthen relationships, and increase self-esteem and assertiveness.